Unicorns—these magical, mystical creatures have been a subject of art since antiquity and they continue to inspire artists even today. We can find...

-Albrecht Dürer’s keen interest in nature was a typical manifestation of the Renaissance.
+Albrecht Dürer’s keen interest in nature was a typical manifestation of Renaissance curiosity.
 Animals were not generally considered to be appropriate subjects for serious art until the 18th century.
 Paintings of animals were considered to be simply a demonstration of technical skill, and as such did not aspire to the creative vision of great art.
 Dürer was one of the first artists to view animals as a subject worthy of attention.
-Here we present seven animals created by Albrecht Dürer that prove his genius (and are better than the live ones in a zoo):
+Here we present seven animals created by Albrecht Dürer that prove his genius (and are better than the live ones in a zoo).

 The owl symbolizes the mystery of the shadows of the night.
 In European traditional folklore, the owl is considered to be a creature of ill omen, but of course here, Dürer presented the owl with full realism, without a shadow of superstitious beliefs.

 Dürer was fascinated by nature as he believed that the study of the natural world could reveal the fundamental truths he was seeking to discover through his art.
 He wrote:

 Nature holds the beautiful, for the artist who has the insight to extract it.
 Thus, beauty lies even in humble, perhaps ugly things, and the ideal, which bypasses or improves on nature, may not be truly beautiful in the end.

 Dürer painted, engraved or drew lions a couple of times.
 They were separate studies or parts of other scenes, such as Saint Jerome in His Study, who is usually presented with a lion (as he domesticated one) and Samson Rending the Lion.